MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 	![](./media/environments-overview-admin/environment-roles.png)

 	A **Maker** can create new resources in an environment, such as flows, data connections, and gateways.

+	> [!NOTE] A user does not need to be a **Maker** to *edit* resources in an environment, only to create *net-new* resources.
+Each resource creator can determine who can edit that resource, and can grant edit permissions to users who are not environment Makers.

 	An **Admin** can create data loss prevention policies, and also complete administrative tasks, such as create environments, add users to an environment, and assign admin/maker privileges.